Automotive industry in Mexico: Chevrolet Corsa

 The design was not changed until 2000 when it was facelifted in Europe with transparent headlights, newer rear lights and a new interior.
-A Station Wagon imported from Argentina was also launched, as well as a Brazilian-made pickup variant.
+A Station Wagon imported from Argentina was also launched as the Chevy Wagon, as well as a Brazilian-made pickup variant, launched as the Chevy Pickup.
 With the introduction of the Corsa III, however, the older Corsa was no longer manufactured in European GM plants.
 This generation Corsa remained in production in Mexico, Brazil and Argentina.
 In 2004, Mexican designers redesigned the Chevy inside and out and upgraded the 1.6-liter engine to reach 98 bhp.
 This newer Chevrolet was called C2 as a reference to the Corvette generations.
-In July 2008, a facelift designed in Detroit was introduced for the new 2009 Chevy, available in 3- and 5-door hatchback, and 4-door sedan bodies.
+In July 2008, a facelift designed in Detroit, Michigan was introduced for the new 2009 Chevy, available in 3- and 5-door hatchback, and 4-door sedan bodies.